 On the last day of the county visit, the Crown Prince Couple arrived in Molde.
 There they visited Molde House of Culture and Veksthuset Rehabilitation Centre.
 Afterwards they went to the famous Royal Birch in Molde, where King Haakon and Crown Prince Olav sought shelter from German bombers in April 1940.
 The picture of the two under the birch was an important symbol of Norwegian resistance.
 Today, the birch tree there is not the same as in 1940, but one King Harald planted in 1992.

 Later the Crown Prince Couple enjoyed a guided tour of the manufacturing premises of Brunvoll Production Plant at Årø.
 Brunvoll has also delivered the marine propeller of the Royal Yacht.

 In the afternoon Crown Prince Haakon, Crown Princess Mette-Marit, Princess Ingrid Alexandra and Prince Sverre Magnus went to Vengjesdalen in Rauma for a hike up to Litlefjell mountain.
 Together with children and adults from the area they enjoyed the hike and the fantastic view.
 The county trip ended with a cultural event with music and speeches in the center of Åndalsnes.Filed under Norwegian Royals

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Culture, Environment, Music, Norge, Prince Sverre Magnus, Princess Ingrid Alexandra.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Culture, Environment, Music, Norge, Prince Sverre Magnus of Norway, Princess Ingrid Alexandra of Norway.